 The Chariot expresses the idea that the present moment shapes the route for the future.
 It foresees a new cycle where determined action will lead to a better place.
 There will be a discovery or a notable victory.
 Do not forget, though; it’s up to you to make the best of it.

 The rider of the Chariot lives on his own time.
 Past, future, and present are merged by reason into a map, so the right course may be revealed.
-Or you could say that there is no past, present, and future, only the eternal moment and the flow of life.
+Or you could say that there is no past, present, or future, only the eternal moment and the flow of life.
 However you look at it, the Chariot heralds a brighter tomorrow.